 Hopefully, you now have a clearer idea of how Party Wall Agreements work and the steps within the process.
 Remember to consider all of your neighbours and what impact your project will have on them.

-If in doubt ask a Party Wall Surveyor, they’ll be worth the fee.
+If in doubt ask a Party Wall Surveyor, they’ll be worth the fee and will be able to create water tight Party Wall Agreements.